PeterMce1994/Exports-Imports/README.md

-# Exports-Imports
+# Exports
-Exports and imports classified by country
+Exports classified by country

+This is analysis"exports" insight that impact Thailand.